bmeurant/technical-docs/software-architecture/architectural-patterns/api-gateway.md

 ## Related Patterns

 -   **[[microservices]]**: The API Gateway pattern is a foundational component of most microservice architectures.
+-   **[[gatekeeper]]**: An API Gateway is a common way to implement the Gatekeeper pattern, focusing on centralized security and request validation.
 -   **[[gateway-patterns]]**: Describes the specific tactical patterns implemented by a gateway.
 -   **[[service-mesh|Service Mesh]]**: While a gateway typically manages "North-South" traffic (client-to-service), a service mesh manages "East-West" traffic (service-to-service).
 They are complementary, and an ingress gateway is often a component of a service mesh.
 -   **[[Backend-for-Frontend]]**: A pattern where a dedicated gateway is created for a specific client type, often using Gateway Aggregation.